kwquan/COCO_2017/README.md

 ![alt text](https://github.com/kwquan/COCO_2017/blob/main/sample_text.png)

 Note that all box info values have to be scaled using image height/width. \
-Using the code provided in the notebook, the txt files for each image can be created & stored under their respective folders in 'label'.
+Using the code provided in the notebook, the txt files for each image can be created & stored under their respective folders in 'labels'.

+# Reading annotation data from json files
+json files can be read using json.load() function. \
+We are primarily interested in the image information & bounding box coordinates. \
+The image file_name, width,height & id can be accessed via the 'images' key. \
+The image annotation data[image_id,category_id,bbox] can be accessed via the 'annotations' key. \
+Note that 'image_id' under annotations key can be used to link images using 'id' under images key.